 Introduction / Project Description

 An outbreak of the COVID-19 disease (COVID-19) caused by the 2019 novel COVID-19 (SARS-CoV-2) has been spreading rapidly across the world since December 2019, following the diagnosis of the initial cases in Wuhan, Hubei Province, China.
 Since the beginning of March 2020, the number of cases outside China has increased thirteen fold and the number of affected countries has tripled.
 On March 11, 2020, the World Health Organization (WHO) declared a global pandemic as the COVID-19 rapidly spreads across the world.
-As of , the outbreak has resulted in an estimated cases and COVID-19 deaths in 210 countries.
-In Georgia, as of , 202 there have been recorded cases of COVID, recovery and deaths. .
+As of of 31 March 2021, the outbreak has resulted in an estimated128,540,982 confirmed cases and 2,808,308 COVID-19 deaths in 210 countries.
+In Georgia, as of April 2, 2021 there have been recorded 282,789 cases of COVID, 27,3930 recovery and 3,798 deaths.

+To bring the pandemic to an end, a large share of the world needs to be immune to the virus.
+The safest way to achieve this is with a vaccine.
+Within less than 12 months after the beginning of the COVID-19 pandemic, several research teams rose to the challenge and developed vaccines that protect from SARS-CoV-2, the virus that causes COVID-19.
+As of 31 March 2021, a total of 547,727,346 vaccine doses have been administered.

 In response to the emerging epidemic situation and to scale up emergency response mechanisms in all sectors and preventing COVID-19 from moving to the community transmission stage and subsequently into an epidemic the Government of Georgia (GoG) took the first important steps already in early January 2020.
 The Decree 164 on “Approval of Measures to Prevent the Possible Spread of the New Coronavirus in Georgia and Approval of an Emergency Response Plan for Cases Caused by COVID-19” had been adopted on January 28, 2020 and the national multi sectoral committee established.
 According to the Emergency Response Plan, approved by the GoG, each line ministry and government entity has clearly defined roles and responsibilities at every stage of COVID-19 response.